RyanRTJJ/ryan-rtjj.github.io/_posts/2024-11-04-opt-failure.md

 # Introduction

 In one of their smaller papers - ["Superposition, Memorization, and Double Descent"](https://transformer-circuits.pub/2023/toy-double-descent/), Anthropic investigated how model features were learnt over time under different dataset size regimes.
 They trained a toy ReLU autoencoder (a model that compresses an input vector from higher dimensionality to a lower dimensional **latent space** via weight matrix $W$, and then tries to reconstruct it by applying $W^\top$, adding a bias $b$, and finally, $\text{ReLU}$-ing it).
-They demonstrated that at lower dataset sizes, the model prefers to represent training examples ("memorization"), while at higher dataset sizes, the model prefers to represent features ("generalization"), and the representation of examples is very similar to the representation of features.
+The **main claim of the paper is that at lower dataset sizes, the model prefers to represent training examples ("memorization"), while at higher dataset sizes, the model prefers to represent features ("generalization").**

+But! **This post will focus on the representation of features / examples**.
 In particular, we see the beautiful geometric arrangement of examples, where each example is assigned a direction, and the directions are as spaced out as possible in the latent space:

+> In this post, I will treat "examples" and "features" as interchangeable, because I will be using a toy dataset where there will be exactly 1 example of each feature; in that sense, examples are just instances of features.

 <img src = "../../images/opt_failure/anthropic_training_hidden_vecs.png" alt="Anthropic training set hidden embeddings">
 *Each vector corresponds to a training example in latent space, over a range of dataset sizes (Anthropic)*

-Intuitively, this all makes sense - the model wants to represent what it learns with as little interference as possible, so it tries to space everything out as much as possible in its latent space, but this is way too anthropomorphic and doesn't give us a good enough picture of **why this works, how this works, and the limitations of such models**, which are great toy models for the linear layers that exist in large models.
+Intuitively, this all makes sense - the model wants to represent what it learns with as little interference as possible, so it tries to space everything out as much as possible in its latent space, but appealing to this intuition is way too anthropomorphic and doesn't give us a good enough picture of **why there's this regular geometric arrangement, and when / how this regular geometry is broken**.

-In particular, there are some good questions and spin-off work that were mentioned at the end of the Anthropic post, and this one caught my eye:
+In particular, there are is a spin-off work / question that was mentioned at the end of the Anthropic post, which caught my eye:

 <img src = "../../images/opt_failure/anthropic_opt_failure_post.png" alt="Anthropic Optimization Failure post" width="700px">
 *Screenshot of an interesting follow-up work cited by Anthropic*

+This post is also mentioned as the "Two Circle" Phenomenon in Anthropic's [Circuits Updates - May 2023](https://transformer-circuits.pub/2023/may-update/index.html#simple-factorization).
+There are 3 claims here that I think are faulty:
+* The models are organizing points on two circles of different radii.
+I question both the claims of **"two"** and **"circles"**, explicitly because it does not seem like two is a special number, nor that features are in general arranged as circles, despite how reminiscent of electron / nuclear energy levels this is.
+* The models "fail" to merge the multiple circles - it seems to me that if the model indeed differentiated features into multiple "energy levels" such as these, it is not so much that the model wants to merge the multiple circles, but that the multiple circles is a desirable property.
+* "To ensure points on the smaller circle can be linearly selected, these solutions require a large angular gap at the interface between points on different circles".
+In general, this seems plausible, but offers very little specificity on what constitutes a large enough phase angle, how linearly separable is considered linearly separable enough, and so on.

-This is **particularly interesting because I smell bullshit**.
-Not to shade the researchers (I consider them, Chris Olah in particular, to be some of the best, field-defining interpretability researchers), but because they only offer intuitive explanations without any justification, and this is a question that has many intuitively plausible explanations.
+TLDR, I find this spinoff question **particularly interesting because there are obvious unknowns**.
+Not to shade the researchers (I consider them to be some of the best, field-defining interpretability researchers), but because they only offer intuitive explanations without any justification, for such behavior that could have many intuitively plausible explanations, these claims are particularly feature.
+In any case, uncovering the mechanical forces behind the geometric arrangement of features and what causes the nice geometry to break in "Optimization Failure" will be illuminating in understanding why models represent features the way they do.

 # The Questions
 Based on their very short write-up above, these questions seem natural to investigate:
+- Why do points organize themselves into a circle in the ideal case?
+By circle, I mean with equal magnitude and equally spaced apart.
 - When do points not organize themselves into a circle?
-By circle, I mean with equal magnitude and equally spaced apart.
 - What are key features of the "Optimization Failure" solution?
 Is it having multiple circles of different radii?
-Is it being able to linearly separate each point from the rest of the points?
+How linearly separable must each point be from the rest of the points?

-This post will turn into a bit of a rabbit-hole deep-dive, but I hope to put in my most lucid insights that I have managed to hallucinate over the past months, that I believe will be crucial
+This post will turn into a bit of a rabbit-hole deep-dive, but I hope to put in my most lucid insights that I have managed to hallucinate over the past months, that I believe will be crucial in attaining a good intuition of how models represent features.

 # The Problem Set-Up

+### Anthropic's Problem Set-Up

 I'll do a very quick summary of Anthropic's Toy Model set up, and only for the variant I'm interested in.
-As mentioned, they define a toy ReLU autoencoder that tries to reconstruct $x$, call the reconstruction $x'$, by doing the following:
+As mentioned, they define a toy ReLU autoencoder that tries to reconstruct $x$, call the reconstruction $y$, by doing the following:

 $$
-x' = \text{ReLU}(W^\top W x + b)
+y = \text{ReLU}(W^\top W x + b)
 $$

 Where $x \in \mathbb{R}^n, W \in \mathbb{R}^{m \times n}$. $n$ refers to the data's dimensionality (**input dimensionality**) and is much higher than $m$, which is the **latent dimensionality** (aka "hidden dimensionality").
-We focus on the case of $n = 10,000, m = 2$.

 There is also a **sparsity** level of $S = 0.999$, which means that every entry of each data sample has a $0.999$ chance of being $0$, and being uniformly sampled from $(0, 1]$ otherwise.
 After sampling, these data vectors are **normalized to have magnitude 1**.

 Lastly, they define their dataset to have $T$ examples, which is varied from very small ($3$) to very large (million, or infinity, since they generate new data on the fly).

+### Our Problem Set-Up

+We stick to the same toy model, but focus on the case of $n > 2, m = 2$.
+We will not have a sparsity parameter, but simply have all data samples be perfectly sparse (1-hot) vectors, and lastly, because we are not investigating memorization vs generalization, we will not have a variable ($T$) number of samples, but just have 1 example per feature (1-hot vector).
+Essentially, our dataset is the Identity Matrix.

 # A More Intuitive Description

-Let's break down $x' = \text{ReLU}(W^\top W x + b)$ and get a more intuitive understanding of each of these parts.
+Let's break down $y = \text{ReLU}(W^\top W x + b)$ and get a more intuitive understanding of each of these parts.
 After all, all linear layers basically follow this form, so an understanding of this will be very powerful.

 1. $Wx$, also known as $h$, is the latent vector.
 It is a smaller-dimensional (2D) representation of the data.
 > **Purpose**: The point of compressing dimensionality is important in learning because it forces the model to learn only the most generalizable features in its training data.
 If it had unlimited representational dimensions, it would simply memorize the training data.
 This is not very relevant to our discussion here.